wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 Yes.
 You must do a pre-departure swab test up to 72 hours before you begin your journey to Malaysia.
 See the [press release][Press Release Ismail Sabri 24May].

+Anecdotes mention that the land checkpoints have not enforced this.
+Skip the pre-departure swab test at your own risk of being denied entry.

 ## What are the procedures I can expect after entering Malaysia? {#after-entering-my-procedures}

 At arrival, you will be cleared for immigration.
 You will also submit your LoU (if you’ve forgotten to bring it along, you can sign a copy on the spot).